 Three pillars of Yin Yoga

-1)Activate Your Edge: As you move into each posture sensitively allowing the breath to be slow and steady, you will develop a dialogue with your body and mind to find the appropriate stress or edge.
+1)Explore Your Edge or Boundary: As you move into each posture sensitively, allowing the breath to be slow and steady, you will develop a dialogue with your body and mind to find the appropriate stress or edge.
 This exploration of the concept of not too much, not too little and constant awareness is a core teaching in all of yoga.

 3)Hold the Posture: holding each posture for 1-5 minutes provides an opportunity to soften, stretch and to explore physical sensation as well as the calmness created in your mind.
 As with acupuncture and acupressure, Yin yoga nourishes and supports the energy meridians of the body.
-In all three of these healing modalities, whether applying pressure, using acupuncture needles or holding a yin yoga pose, the support, the release or the medicine builds over time.
+In all three of these healing modalities...whether applying pressure or using acupuncture needles or holding a yin yoga pose...the medicine of the release builds over time.

 Class Times & Livestream links